GreptimeTeam/docs/Supported_Protocols/prometheus.md

 - url: http://localhost:4000/v1/prometheus/read?db=prometheus
 ```

-## Prometheus metrics in GreptimeDB
+## Prometheus Metrics in GreptimeDB

 When the metrics are written into GreptimeDB by remote write endpoint, they will be transformed as
 follows: